Is It Normal to Get Depressed or Anxious as You Age?

 In most ways, signs of depression and anxiety are the same for older and younger adults, Dr. Havemann says.
 But older people are likely to report them differently.

-Rather than feeling sad or overwhelmed, older adults report:
+Rather than feeling sad or overwhelmed, older adults may report or exhibit:

 Like younger adults, older adults have suicidal thoughts.
-But, while younger people may focus on hurting themselves, older adults may wish they wouldn’t wake up in the morning.
+But, while younger people may focus on hurting themselves, older adults may wish they wouldn’t wake up in the morning — or become ambivalent about their life or survival.

 Older men are more likely to commit suicide than older women.
 But periodic suicide screenings are a critical health assessment for everyone in this age group, Dr. Havemann says.

-Older adults can experience three types of depression, according to the National Institute of Mental Health:
+Older adults can experience several types of depression, according to the National Institute of Mental Health:

 Older adults – like those in any population – aren’t all the same, Dr. Havemann says.